MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

 -   Connect to Common Data Service as a data source
 -   Capture the input (visitor code) and locate the visitor record
 -   Configure a form viewer control to show the visitor information
--   Use a CDS view to populate the gallery
+-   Use a Common Data Service view to populate the gallery
 -   Handle checking-in and checking-out process for a visitor